billybrook/Product-Preview-Project/README.md

 - View the optimal layout depending on their device's screen size
 - See hover and focus states for interactive elements

-The specifications of the challange were as follows:
+The design and specifications of the challange were as follows:

 - <a href="https://github.com/billybrook/Product-Preview-Project/blob/main/design/mobile-design.jpg" target="_blank">Mobile Design</a>
 - <a href="https://github.com/billybrook/Product-Preview-Project/blob/main/design/desktop-design.jpg" target="_blank">Desktop Design</a>
 - <a href="https://github.com/billybrook/Product-Preview-Project/blob/main/design/active-states.jpg" target="_blank">Hover State Of Button</a>
+- <a href="https://github.com/billybrook/Product-Preview-Project/blob/main/design/style-guide.md" target="_blank">Style Guide Specifications</a>

 ### Screenshots